 Critical thinking is therefore paramount to sift through the world of conspiratorial discourse, so much of it pushing for dark political agendas as was Hitler's own book Mein Kampf which declared Jews to be single-handedly responsible for all the ills of mankind.

-In light of these considerations, my girlfriend has chosen to distinguish conspiracy theories which can be based in truth and a desire to make others aware of some dark realities from the conspiratorial movement which systematically resorts to conspiratorial theorising, often for the purposes of scapegoating certain demographics and demonising all things governmental.
+In light of these considerations, my girlfriend has chosen to distinguish conspiracy theories which can be based in truth and a desire to make others aware of some dark realities from the conspiratorial movement which systematically resorts to conspiracy theorising, often for the purposes of scapegoating certain demographics and demonising all things governmental.

 Thus, my provisional conclusion is that while conspiracy theories should not be dismissed out of hand on the mere ground of being conspiracy theories, they should not be uncritically and systematically endorsed either.